learn-co-curriculum/swift-collection-types/README.md

 ### Generic Collections

 Since Swift is a strongly-typed language, its collection types are also "typed", meaning that they are given knowledge regarding their contents.
-Apple notes that its Array, Set, and Dictionary types "are implemented as *generic collections*."
+Apple notes in the [*Collection Types* chapter](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/CollectionTypes.html#//apple_ref/doc/uid/TP40014097-CH8-ID105) that its `Array`, `Set`, and `Dictionary` types "are implemented as *generic collections*."

-References to the keyword `Element` (or the archaic `T` from Swift 1) denote a *generic*.
+References to the keywords `T` or `Element` denote a *generic*:

+  * `T` is a placeholder for a **Type**, while
+  * `Element` is a placeholder for an **instance** of the designated type.

 We'll discuss generics in further detail in upcoming lessons.
-In a nutshell, a generic is a placeholder for **any** type.
 The effect of this is that the compiler gives individual instances of these collections knowledge of their membership types when they are declared, but otherwise the collection types themselves work exactly the same way whether they are told that they hold `Int`s, or `String`s, or anything else.

 ### `let` versus `var`